chimericdream/cadence/documentation/bridge-name.json.md

-The `bridge-name.json` file is the core configuration for each bridge.
+The `plugin-name.json` file is the core configuration for each plugin.
 The basic structure looks like this:

 ```json
 {